UbikZ/git-indicator/README.md

 * [App-Indicator](https://wiki.ubuntu.com/DesktopExperienceTeam/ApplicationIndicators): API for panel indicator aera support (gnome).
 * [Libgit2](https://libgit2.github.com/): portable and pure C implementation of the Git core methods provided as a re-entrant linkable library with a solid API, allowing you to write native speed custom Git applications in any language which supports C bindings.
+* [NotifyOSD](https://wiki.ubuntu.com/NotifyOSD): The Desktop Notifications framework provides a standard way of doing passive pop-up notifications on the Linux desktop.

 ### TODO LIST
 > You can make pull requests adding the feature name